 It is certainly the most brilliant novel that I have read in the 21st Century so far.

 But then I am steeped in and compromised by the subject matter of this novel.
 And maybe it is because I am a man.
 And of a certain age.
 And have an ongoing interest in man’s many relationships with a thing we call God.

 I first read the novel a few weeks ago.
 I am reading it again now.
 And while I am reading it I am making notes in the margin.
 I am scheduled to be doing an “in conversation with” David Keenan in front of an audience at the London Review Bookshop at 7pm on Wednesday the 27th of February.
+As in this tonight.

 This novel is punctuated with shards of shimmering truth concerning the lot of man.
 And the Irish.
 And the myth of Ireland.

 David Keenan and I are both Scottish but… To those living in parts of Ireland and parts of Scotland, our names mark us out as coming from very different traditions.
+These traditions fester.

 I gave my Associate a copy of For The Good Timesto read.
 Some of the notes in the margin are based on the comments that my Associate told me.

 I wanted to have forty questions to chose from to ask David Keenan in our “in conversation with.”